Main page content

 Sec.
 9 Development Activity Reporting.
-Each institution shall participate annually in the Voluntary Support of Education (VSE) survey administered by the Council for Aid to Education (CAE) and submit the resulting report to the institution’s president and the Vice Chancellor for External Relations, Communications and Advancement Services.
+Each institution shall participate annually in the Voluntary Support of Education (VSE) survey administered by the Council for Advancement and Support of Education (CASE) and submit the resulting report to the institution’s president and the Vice Chancellor for External Relations, Communications and Advancement Services.

 4. Relevant Federal and State Statutes

 5. Relevant System Policies, Procedures, and Forms

 Office of External Relations, Communications and Advancement Services